reko5/user-list/README.md

 - Can be used from User List through user.id.
 First name and Last name are editable by updateUser (PUT) function.
 It write out the actual attributes in the textfields, when open the page.

 AddUser.js:
 - We can add users with addUser (POST) function.
-Validation errors from the serveres are seen next to the labels (with red), as a success message too (with green).
+Validation errors from the serveres are seen next to the labels (with red), as a success message too (with green) like on Edit User page too.

 Postman: It helps a lot, mostly when I need to check if my updates and edits were successful or not.